FAQs und Guides

 What happens if I don’t file an opt-out?

-The UPC shares jurisdiction of a “non opted-out” European patent and any associated SPC(s) with the national courts.
-In practice this means that enforcement or third party actions can take place in the UPC or one or more national courts.
+If no opt-out is filed, the UPC shares jurisdiction of the European patent and any associated SPC(s) in the participating member states with the national courts.
+In practice this means that enforcement or third-party actions can take place in the UPC or one or more national courts.

 When can an opt-out be filed?

-The opt-out will be available until the end of the “transitional period”, provided that there is no ongoing UPC litigation when the opt-out is filed.
+The opt-out is available until the end of the “transitional period”, provided that there has not been/is UPC litigation when the opt-out is filed.
+For example, the UPC held in CUP&CINO v Aplina Coffee Systems (UPC_CFI_182/2023) that an application for a preliminary injunction in the UPC meant that a subsequently filed opt-out was invalid.

 Opt-out timeline